autosoft-dev/code-bert/README.md

                         The name of the file you want to run the pipeline on -r RECURSIVE, --recursive RECURSIVE
-                        Put the directory if you want to run recursively
+                        Put the directory if you want to run recursively -m, --show_match      Shall we show the matches?
+(Default false)
 ```

 So, let's say you have a directory called `test_files` with some python files in it.
 This is how you can analyze them